Financial-Times/engineering-progression/site/pages/competencies/how-to-use.md

 {% endfor %}
 </ul>

-At this time, we don't define competencies for Junior Engineers.

 ## Competencies

 Each competency has a summary which is designed to prompt a yes/no response.
 For each competency, an engineer should feel able to answer either _"yes, I'm meeting this competency"_, or _"no, I'm not meeting this competency, yet"_.
 An engineer and their line manager should keep a record of evidence for meeting each competency, for example: